erenaltun91/disaster_response_pipeline/README.md

     `python app/run.py`

 - Go to http://0.0.0.0:3001/ or https://view6914b2f4-3001.udacity-student-workspaces.com/ and type in the message you want to classify
-    - I tried: "Help me!
-Everywhere is fire."
+    - I tried: "There is a storm!"

 ## Summary
 - The most common category is 'related' and the least common category is 'child_alone'